ucsd-cse130/wi20/lectures/00-hello.md

 ## The above language is "equivalent to" every PL!

-- But good luck writing QuickSort ...
+But good luck writing

+- ...
+QuickSort
-- ... or Plants v.
-Zombies
+- ...
+Fortnite
-- ... or Spotify!
+- ...
+Spotify!

 <br>
 <br>